Table of Contents

 When to Issue a Credit Note?

 Credit notes are widely used in business for a variety of purposes and it is considered commercial document issued.
 Credit notes, similar to invoices, are used to reverse or reduce the amount owed on a purchase.
-This is especially helpful in jurisdictions where erasing or canceling an invoice is illegal.
-Credit notes may be removed without breaking any rules, regulations, or other stringent laws if necessary.
+This is especially helpful in jurisdictions were erasing, canceling, or deleting invoices is illegal.
+These may be removed without breaking any rules, electronic money regulations, or other stringent laws if necessary in case of invoice error.

 Issue Unlimited Credit Notes To Your Customer